worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Survey & ID module.md

 hhid specifies the unique household identification number in the data file and is stored as a string.
 If the original data contain a complete household ID that is unique throughout the harmonized file, preserve it in `hhid`.
 Otherwise, construct `hhid` from the minimum raw components required for uniqueness, documenting their order, fixed widths, and padding.
 In panel data, keep `hhid` stable across waves and use (`hhid`, `wave`) as the household-wave record key.

+If the released microdata contain neither a usable household identifier nor sufficient components to construct one, leave `hhid` entirely missing, document the limitation, and continue with supported individual-level analysis.
+This is a review warning rather than a validation error; household-dependent checks are not applicable.

 **pid**

 This variable allows identification of individuals.
 Variable will vary in length depending on how the identification code was constructed in each country.
 Depending on individual countries, this variable may be a concatenation of several variables in the raw data file.
 Keep format (string or numeric) of original data.
 If there is Personal ID in the original data, pid and pid_orig should be the same.
 If pid_orig is missing, it is constructed by "variable names in raw data" variables.